Why is the zeta potential important for ultrafine bubbles

 Zeta potential in practice and applications

 A high zeta potential means a stable solution for plant roots this is positive as they can easier absorb nutrients due to a higher chance of absorption.
 A nutrient solution for plants with a low zeta potential shows clustered nutrients which are less accessible for plant roots.

 Lake and pond remediation

-Probiotic bacteria are an important component for waste water cleaning, lake and pond remediation and septic tank cleaning.
+Probiotic bacteria are an important component for wastewater cleaning, lake and pond remediation and septic tank cleaning.
 The probiotic bacteria are aerobic, they require oxygen as an energy source and the more oxygen the better.
 A probiotic bacteria is sized between 200 nm to 10,000 nm compared to an average acniti nano bubble between 85 to 120 nm.
 The probiotic bacteria accumulate nutrients from the environment by diffusion.
 A high oxygen concentration in the water with a high zeta potential helps these positive bacteria to thrive.
-With a high zeta potential the nutrients for the probiotic bacteria are well dispersed through the solution and makes them easy accessible.
+With a high zeta potential, the nutrients for the probiotic bacteria are well dispersed through the solution and makes them easily accessible.
 When the water solution has a low zeta potential nutrients are clustered less accessible and it will take more time for the probiotic bacteria to clean up the water body.

 In water treatment system monitoring of the Zeta potential gives an indication for the amount of chemicals or ultrafine bubbles that need to be dosed.